 The good news is you can access ABC for free if you have an over-the-air TV antenna and are within the radius of a local ABC affiliate.
-The bad news is the network only broadcasts 17 of this year’s nationally televised games.
-These, however, include some of the league’s biggest matchups, including a Christmas Day rematch between the three-time NBA finalists Cleveland Cavaliers and Golden State Warriors.
+The bad news is the network only broadcasts 18 of this year’s nationally televised games.
+These, however, include some of the league’s marquee matchups, including a Christmas Day match-up between the reigning NBA-champion Warriors and LeBron’s Lakers.
 ABC also carries portions of the postseason, including all of the NBA championship series.

-The easiest way to catch many of the cable telecasts is with the Sling TV streaming service, but you’ll have to pony up for a monthly subscription.
-For $20 per month, Sling’s Orange package will get you ESPN, ESPN2, and TNT.
+The easiest way to catch many of the cable telecasts is with the Sling TV streaming service, but you’ll need to pony up for a monthly subscription.
+For $25 per month, Sling’s Orange package will get you ESPN, ESPN2, and TNT.
 With a digital antenna to catch the ABC broadcasts, that leaves only the NBA TV games to account for.